 Larry S. Lloyd joined Beaver Water District in 2003.
 His 30 years of previous experience was in the consulting engineering business with firms in Little Rock and Fayetteville, Arkansas.
 His design experience covers water treatment facilities with capacities from a few hundred gallons per minute to 60 million gallons a day.
 Mr. Lloyd served on design teams that were responsible for the chemical feed facilities at Beaver Water District including the fluoride facilities, and the 60-inch raw water pipeline from Beaver Lake to the Beaver Water District treatment facilities.
 He served as Chair of the Arkansas Water Works & Water Environment Association in 2007.
 Mr. Lloyd is a registered Professional Engineer in Arkansas and holds class IV water treatment and distribution licenses.
 He received his B.S. degree in Civil Engineering and his Master of Business Administration, both from the University of Arkansas.
 In October 2013, he received the prestigious George Warren Fuller Award from the Southwest Section of the American Water Works Association.
 He currently serves as Chair of the SW Section AWWA Water Utility Council.

-Adam Motherwell of Fayetteville joined the staff in 2014.
-He will move into the Chief Financial Officer position upon the retirement Steve Russell of Springdale this spring 2015.
+Adam K. Motherwell of Fayetteville joined our staff in 2014 as the District’s Chief Financial Officer.
 Motherwell is an honors graduate of the Walton College of Business with 36 years of experience in corporate auditing and governmental auditing and accounting.
 For the past 14 years, he served as the Associate Dean for Finance & Administration in the Fulbright College of Arts and Sciences at the University of Arkansas in Fayetteville.
 His experience includes corporate auditor, Arkansas Legislative Auditor of municipalities, counties and school districts in Arkansas, and University of Arkansas System Auditor.
 While at the University, he earned the distinction of Employee of the Quarter and was President of the local chapter of the Institute of Internal Auditors.
 His credentials include Certified Public Accountant (CPA), past Certified Fraud Examiner (CFE), University of Arkansas Credit Union Treasurer, and Chairman of the Audit Committee for the City of Fayetteville.